Discovered: Why character building names build character, more evidence of man-made climate change, super silk worms, the tobacco industry's lies.

 - Genetically engineered super-silk producing silk worms.
-Unable to farm regular silkworms for commercial purposes, researchers at the University of Notre Dame have engineered worms that can make silk strong enough for sutures, artificial limbs, and parachutes.
-The silk is mesmerizing.
+Unable to farm regular silkworms for commercial purposes, researchers at the University of Notre Dame have engineered worms that can make silk strong enough for sutures, artificial limbs and parachutes.
+That's the silk there, to the right.
+It's mesmerizing.
 While it's noble and all to use it for health and safety related things, we imagine many an 8-year-old would love to brush a silk-haired American Girl doll.
 [Notre Dame]